TechNovaSchool/seleniumTechnova2021/README.md

 2. name --> ex. driver.findElement(By.name("q"));
    - it looks for the value of the name attribute
    - it finds and return a WebElement with the matching attribute name

+3. className
+-this locator is looking for class attribute value
+   - it doesn't have to be unique
+    -it will return first matching class value

+4. id
+- 99% id is an unique attribute
+-

+5.partialLinkText
+-from example above driver.findElement(By.linkText("My test")).click();
+-similar to java contains

+6.tagName
+-this is looking for a tag name example <h2>, <a>

+7.cssSelector
+8.xpath

-NoSuchElementException it happens when driver was not able to find webElement or slow internet
+NoSuchElementException it happens when driver was not able to find webElement or slow internet ElementNotInteractableException

 1. Open a Chrome browser
 2. Go to https://google.com